heistp/irtt/README.md

 - Support small enough packet sizes for [VoIP](https://www.cisco.com/c/en/us/support/docs/voice/voice-quality/7934-bwidth-consume.html) simulation
 - Support relevant socket options, including DSCP
 - Use a single UDP port for deployment simplicity
+- Keep the executable size small enough for use on embedded devices
 - Provide an API for embedding and extensibility

 ## Features: